MRPERFECT0603/BoxGo/README.md

 A one Stop Solution for a vareity of problems faced by the packers and movers on a daily basis.

 ### Features ->
-- The minimum number of trucks needed for the deliver of different orders.
+- Can suggest the minimum number of trucks required for the deliver of orders.
+- Can suggest the combination of items to put together for the maximization of values in each box.
-- The shortest path for the delivery of orders.
+- Can suggest the shortest path to the destination.
-- Scheduling different trucks for the dispatch of orders.
+- Can Schedule trucks for the easy dispatch of orders.
-- Shortest time for the delivery of different orders.
+- Can tell the Shortest time for the delivery of different orders.
-- Tracking order status and where it has reached.
+- Tracking order status and where it has reached.(in progress)

 ## About Us:
 ### Team Members ->